Nodes

 The runtime detects these namespaces by base class, not by name.

-Inputs and Outputs are the conventional names, and each node may declare
+Inputs and State are the conventional names, and each node may declare

-at most one input namespace and at most one output namespace.
+at most one input namespace and at most one state namespace.

-An input is connected to the output it reads.
+An input is connected to the state variable it reads.

-The common form is rg.Input(source=...), where source points at an output:
+The common form is rg.src(...), where src points at a state variable:

 class Network(rg.Node):